 Moving within the same country can be a daunting thought, but moving to a new country is another matter entirely.
 However, with careful planning and knowledge, the process of international moving will go smoothly and your new life will begin.

-When emigrating to New Zealand, all personal effects are exempt from duty and tax as long as you have lived outside New Zealand for over 21 months.
+When moving to New Zealand, all personal effects are exempt from duty and tax as long as you have lived outside New Zealand for over 21 months.
 Inspection or holiday visits are fine.
 You must have owned and used the items you are bringing, and state that they are for your own personal use.

 You will obviously be taking your clothes with you.
 Pack clothes for the season you will be arriving in and ship the rest, remembering that New Zealand is renowned for having four seasons in one day.